 Like many cards from the 1979 Topps issue, the Smith rookie card is notorious for being poorly centered.
 The average selling price for conditions across the board is only around $30 (you can check current eBay listings here).
 Even higher grade 1979 Topps sets, with a typically off-center Smith sell for $125-175.

-Only a small number of PSA 9 Smith rookies have been sold via eBay in the last 90 days according to research by Sports Collectors Daily, with winning bids between $379 and $504 for examples without qualifiers.
+While they frequently turn up on the list of most watched eBay baseball cards, only a small number of PSA 9 Smith rookies have been sold there in the last 90 days according to research by Sports Collectors Daily, with winning bids between $379 and $504 for examples without qualifiers.

 Among the other items sold in the auction: